Federal Sentencing Guidelines

 What are the Federal Sentencing Guidelines?

-Federal Sentencing Guidelines are the government's attempt to standardize probation or prison sentences nationwide.
-The Federal Sentencing Guidelines take into account both the seriousness of the offense and the defendant's criminal history.
+Federal Sentencing Guidelines are the rules that federal judges use to standardize federal criminal sentences nationwide.
+The Federal Sentencing Guidelines take into account both the seriousness of the type of offenses(s) and the defendant’s criminal history.
 There are 43 levels of offense: The higher the level, the higher the punishment.
+There are 6 categories for Criminal History.
+The higher the total offense level and the higher the Criminal History category, the higher the advisory guideline sentence under the United States Federal Sentencing Guidelines.

 Sentencing guideline adjustments can increase or decrease the offense level.
-For example, if the defendant had a minimal role in the offense, there could be a decrease of four levels.
-There is also a reduction for 'acceptance of responsibility.'
+For example, if the defendant had a minor role in the offense, there could be a decrease in the guideline.
+There is also a reduction for ‘acceptance of responsibility” for a defendant who timely pleads guilty and saves the government resources necessary to bring the case to trial.

 The federal sentencing guidelines also classify each defendant into one of six Criminal History Categories.
 Category one is the least serious criminal record and Criminal History Category six includes defendants who are typically career offenders.